10 Best Things To Do in Trinidad, Cuba

 4. Hike to Waterfalls in Topes de Collantes

-A trip to Topes de Collantes is easily one of the best things to do in Trinidad, Cuba, but I also think it’s one of the best things to do in Cuba.
+A trip to Topes de Collantes is easily one of the best things to do in Trinidad, Cuba, but it’s also one of the best things to do in Cuba.
 The lush jungles of this national park (Gran Parque Natural Topes de Collantes) boast beautiful peaks, stunningly clear waterfalls, and more.
 Whether you have an entire day to spend here or just an hour or two, you’ll quickly see how special this place is.

 El Nicho waterfall is arguably one of the most impressive waterfalls in Cuba, and while it’s technically located within Topes de Collantes, it’s located on the far western side of the park, closer to Cienfuegos.
 Many visitors take a day trip from Cienfuegos – it’s one of the best things to do in Cienfuegos.

 You can choose between traveling to Topes de Collantes via private or shared taxi, or booking a small-group excursion to Topes de Collates, as there isn’t any public transport that reaches the area, or at least in a reasonably quick or straightforward way.
-However you travel, look forward to enjoying this natural gem in Cuba – it’s one of our favorite spots, and we still have so much left to explore!

 5. Visit Playa Ancón